-Law Enforcement Membership: $75.00 per year.
+C. Law Enforcement Membership: $75.00 per year.
 Applicant must be a full time, paid member, or retired member of a recognized law enforcement agency.

 ARTICLE V – MEETINGS

-ARTICLE VI – OFFICERS
+ARTICLE VI – BOARD OF DIRECTORS

-ARTICLE VII – DUTIES OF OFFICERS
+ARTICLE VII – DUTIES OF BOARD OF DIRECTORS

-Vice President: The Vice President shall perform the duties of the President in his/her absence or at his/her request.
+B. Vice President: The Vice President shall perform the duties of the President in his/her absence or at his/her request.